 (1) In General.

 (A) Initial Submission.
-EIM Entity Scheduling Coordinators, EIM Participating Resource Scheduling Coordinators and non-participating resources in the EIM Entity Balancing Authority Area must submit real-time hourly EIM Base Schedules meeting the requirements of the Business Practice Manual at least 75 minutes before the start of the operating hour.
+EIM Entity Scheduling Coordinators, EIM Participating Resource Scheduling Coordinators, and non-participating resources in the EIM Entity Balancing Authority Area that wish to submit real-time hourly EIM Base Schedules must submit such schedules consistent with the requirements of the Business Practice Manual for the Energy Imbalance Market and at least 75 minutes before the start of the Operating Hour.

 (B) Revisions.
-EIM Entity Scheduling Coordinators, EIM Participating Resource Scheduling Coordinators and non-participating resources in the EIM Entity Balancing Authority Area may revise real-time hourly EIM Base Schedules meeting the requirements of the Business Practice Manual at or before 55 minutes and EIM Entity Scheduling Coordinators may do so again at or before 45 minutes before the start of the operating hour.
+EIM Entity Scheduling Coordinators, EIM Participating Resource Scheduling Coordinators, and non-participating resources in the EIM Entity Balancing Authority Area may revise Real-Time hourly EIM Base Schedules meeting the requirements of the Business Practice Manual for the Energy Imbalance Market at or before 55 minutes before the start of the Operating Hour and EIM Entity Scheduling Coordinators may do so again at or before 40 minutes before the start of the Operating Hour.

 (2) EIM Base Schedule for EIM Participating Resources.
-The EIM Base Schedule for each EIM Participating Resource must be within the economic bid range of the submitted energy bid for each operating hour of resources in the EIM Entity Balancing Authority Area participating in the EIM, which the CAISO will make available to the EIM Entity without price information.
+The EIM Base Schedule for each EIM Participating Resource must be within the Economic Bid range of the submitted Energy Bids for each Operating Hour for EIM Resources, which the CAISO will make available to the EIM Entity without price information.

 (3) EIM Base Schedule for Imports and Exports.
-EIM Base Schedules must disaggregate day-ahead import/export schedules between the EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area, disaggregate the forward export schedules to other Balancing Authority Areas, and identify the relevant intertie scheduling points for imports and exports to an EIM Entity Balancing Authority Area from Balancing Authority Areas other than the CAISO Balancing Authority Area.
+EIM Base Schedules must disaggregate Day-Ahead import/export schedules between the EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area, disaggregate the forward export schedules to other Balancing Authority Areas, and identify the relevant EIM Interties for imports and exports to an EIM Entity Balancing Authority Area from Balancing Authority Areas other than the CAISO Balancing Authority Area.

 (4) EIM Base Schedule Aggregation.
-An EIM Entity Scheduling Coordinator may allow non-participating resources, loads, and other customers to submit EIM Base Schedule information through an interface hosted by the CAISO.
+An EIM Entity Scheduling Coordinator may allow non-participating resources, Loads, and other customers to submit EIM Base Schedule information through an interface hosted by the CAISO.

 (g) Initial EIM Base Load Schedule.
-The CAISO will derive an initial EIM Base Load Schedule for each EIM Entity from the CAISO demand forecast for the EIM Entity Balancing Authority Area, estimated transmission losses, and an assumed load distribution, pursuant to the methodology set forth in the Business Practice Manual.
+The CAISO will derive an initial EIM Base Load Schedule for each EIM Entity from the CAISO Demand Forecast for the EIM Entity Balancing Authority Area, estimated Transmission Losses, and an assumed Load distribution, pursuant to the methodology set forth in the Business Practice Manual for the Energy Imbalance Market.

 (h) Energy Bids.
 EIM Participating Resource Scheduling Coordinators may submit Energy Bids in accordance with the timelines, processes, and requirements applicable to other resources submitting Energy Bids under Section 34.

-(i) Intertie Schedules with Other Balancing Authorities.
+(i) Interchange Schedules with Other Balancing Authorities.

 (1) In General.
-EIM Entity Scheduling Coordinators must submit intertie schedules with other Balancing Authority Areas at the relevant intertie scheduling points and must update these intertie schedules with any adjustments, when applicable, as part of the hourly resource plan revision.
+EIM Entity Scheduling Coordinators must submit EIM Entity Interchange Schedules with other Balancing Authority Areas at the relevant EIM Interties and must update these EIM Entity Interchange Schedules with any adjustments, when applicable, as part of the hourly EIM Resource Plan revision.

-(2) Bidding Intertie Schedules.
-An EIM Entity Scheduling Coordinator may bid an intertie schedule between the EIM Entity and a neighboring Balancing Authority Area into the 15-minute market if both Balancing Authority Areas support economic bidding of 15-minute intertie scheduling under FERC Order No. 764.
+(2) Bidding EIM Intertie Transactions.
+An EIM Participating Resource Scheduling Coordinator may bid a transaction at an EIM External Intertie into the FMM if both Balancing Authority Areas support 15-minute scheduling at the EIM External Intertie under FERC Order No. 764.

 (j) CAISO Validation.
-The CAISO market systems will validate the initial Resource Plan by 1:00 p.m. on the day before the Operating Day, and within 15 minutes of the submission of Base Schedules or adjustments to Base Schedules, the CAISO will validate the EIM Resource Plan and notify the EIM Entity Scheduling Coordinator--
+The CAISO market systems will validate the initial EIM Resource Plan by 1:00 p.m. on the day before the Operating Day, and within 15 minutes of the submission of EIM Base Schedules or adjustments to EIM Base Schedules, the CAISO will validate the EIM Resource Plan and notify the EIM Entity Scheduling Coordinator--

 (1) if the EIM Resource Plan is not balanced;

-(2) if the Resource Plan provides insufficient flexible ramping capacity to meet requirements determined under Section 29.34(o); and
+(2) if the EIM Resource Plan provides insufficient Flexible Ramping Constraint capacity to meet requirements determined pursuant to Section 29.34(m); and

-(3) if the CAISO anticipates congestion based on the submitted EIM Resource Plans.
+(3) if the CAISO anticipates Congestion based on the submitted EIM Resource Plans.